TuringDisciple/turingdisciple.github.io/_posts/2019-09-27-c0-compiler-lexer.md

 ---
 layout: post
-title: "Writing a Compiler from Scratch in Rust: The Lexer"
+title: "Writing a Compiler from Scratch in Rust Part 1: The Lexer"
 ---

 # Introduction